John Geary and Ellen Moran

 One line still flows from John Geary and Ellen Moran, and that is the one descended through Ellen Margaret Geary Branson.
 As if to balance the lack of fecundity elsewhere, that group is thriving, with well over a hundred descendants alive today.
 Details about her children and grandchildren can be found in other parts of this website, inasmuch as they are Branson Family descendants.
 For that matter, some facts about Ella are revealed in or inferred within the biography of her husband, Joseph Branson.
 If you have not already done so, please refer to his page.
 Click here to go straight there.
 Meanwhile, here is a bit more about the woman herself:

 Ella married at age twenty, the wedding taking place 28 November 1879 in Mariposa County.
 It had been fifteen years since a child of John and Ellen Geary had wed (not counting the rumored union of John Geary to Jade Nile).
 Bridget’s marriage had ended before it scarcely began as a result of her untimely death, and no issue had resulted.
 Ella enjoyed sharply contrasting fortune.
 The first child arrived less than ten months after the wedding, and within another five years she was a mother of four.
 After a gap of six more years, the brood was completed with the birth of twins.
 The six children were John Joseph, Marguerite Ellen, Alvin Arthur, Grace Mildred, Eldridge Geary, and Ernest Elton Branson.
-(The twins are pictured at right at about age twelve in a photograph taken at Gregory Studio in Sacramento.
-Ernest is on the left, seated.
-Eldridge is on the right, standing.)
-Ella was known to be somewhat strict and modest -- somewhat in contrast to her non-Catholic, peppery-tongued, and good-natured husband -- but was a nurturant and doting mother at the same time.
+(The eldest two sons are pictured at right in a photograph taken at Gregory Studio in Sacramento in about 1890.
+John is on the left, seated.
+Alvin on the right, standing.)
+Ella was known to be somewhat strict and modest -- somewhat in contrast to her non-Catholic, peppery-tongued, and gregarious husband -- but was a nurturant and doting mother at the same time.